LdeAlejandro/Dio-cypress/readme.md

-# this repo work as documentation to what I learn about Cypress
+# This repository works as documentation for what I have learned about Cypress.